lumilite/DadBot/README.md

 Bot for twitch channels that makes dad jokes and has a few other suprises

 MAKE SURE TO CHANGE:
-  username (username of your bot) password (OAuth token of bot, not plain text password!) channls (what channels you want the bot to run on, seperate each channel name with a comma.) in bot.js file
+  BOT_USERNAME (username of your bot)
+  OAUTH_TOKEN (OAuth token of bot, not plain text password!)
+  CHANNEL_NAME (what channel you want the bot to run on.
+Can repeat this to run on multiple channels) in .env file.
+IF you can't find the .env file, please create one using the enviroment variable names shown above.

 The bot uses Node.js to function.
 Type Node bot.js in command line to run it.